Robert Abouassaly, MD, MSc

-Associate Professor, Jack, Joseph & Morton Mandel School of Applied Social Sciences, Associate Professor (Secondary) Department of Epidemiology and Biostatistics.
+Associate Professor, Jack, Joseph & Morton Mandel School of Applied Social Sciences, Associate Professor (Secondary) Department of Population and Quantitative Health Sciences.
 Research Interests: Health Disparities, Health Behaviors and Practices of African American males and Cancer awareness and knowledge among minority populations.

 Adjunct Assistant Professor.
 Associate Member at the Oklahoma Medical Research Foundation.
 Ph.D. in Genetic and Molecular Epidemiology, Case Western Reserve University, 2004; M.S. in Biostatistics, University of Oklahoma Health Sciences Center, 2000.
 Research Interests: identification of genes predisposing to complex diseases, particularly colon cancer and inflammatory disorders like systemic lupus erythematosus (SLE) and sarcoidosis; development of new statistical and computational tools to aid in specific gene discovery.

 Associate Professor of Family Medicine and Community Health .
 M.D., University of Pennsylvania, 1996; M.Ed., Medical education, John Carroll University 2004.
 Research and Education interests: care of medically vulnerable populations; teaching of leadership and advocacy to health professionals; understanding factors that create and support professional identity.

 Assistant Professor, Department of Family Medicine; Assistant Professor (Secondary), Department of Epidemiology & Biostatistics.
 M.D, M.P.H.